To the Norseman's codex of Heathenism. Let me start by defining a Norseman.

 What is a Heathen?

-"a.
+Well According the thefreedictionary.com it is"a.
 One who adheres to the religion of a people or nation that does not acknowledge the God of Judaism, Christianity, or Islam.

 b.
 Such persons considered as a group; the unconverted.